 However, they were easily defeated.
 After several small uprisings by the communists, they realized that it was time to act wisely.
 Under the leadership of Mao Zedong, in a short period of time, almost 10 small states were established, influenced by communism.
 This enraged the government, which decided to attack.
 At this time, Mao Zedong led the Long March to retreat from the government’s attacks.
 The Long March helped him gain popularity here.
 He emerged as the Communist leader.
 He led the Chinese against war with Japan and introduced revolutionary steps to build a modern China.
 He is ranked third among the world’s top ten greatest freedom fighters due to his diligence in leading such a large nation.

 Mahatma Gandhi is one of the greatest Indian freedom fighters of the 20th century.
 Gandhi united the whole of India in the struggle for the country’s independence.
 His most famous nonviolent methods worked, and the British eventually handed over the subcontinent to its people.
 The Indian movement for independence was managed and spearheaded by Mahatma Gandhi.
 He laid the groundwork for various civil rights movements for the freedom of his country.
 Gandhi stood firm in every hardship, leading his nation from the front.
-He inspired the whole world with his strong determination and non-violence approach.
+He inspired the whole world with his strong determination and non-violent approach.